God Worshipping Society: Beliefs

+He did however believe that Jesus was an actual son of God, not a mere human messenger.
+Hong depicted God like traditional Chinese folk deities as an old man with golden beard, wearing a black dragon robe, and having a wife, namely the Heavenly Mother, and multiple consorts.
+When annotating Chapter 12 of the Book of Revelation, Hong Xiuquan interpreted the "woman" mentioned in Revelation as the Heavenly Father's wife, the "Heavenly Mother" in the God Worshipping Society's doctrine.
+He also claimed that he and Jesus were born of the Heavenly Mother.
+He further stated that other "Mothers" gave birth to other children, such as Feng Yunshan.
+The God Worshipping Society also believed that the Heavenly Elder Brother, Jesus, had a wife, namely the Heavenly Sister-in-law.
+Hong Xiuquan, in his annotations of the Book of Revelation, mentioned "the Lamb's wife, who is the Heavenly Sister-in-law," and believed that He had multiple children He claimed that God's children included Jesus, himself and a host of little sisters in heaven, and that Jesus, Yang Xiuqing, and himself were born from God before heaven and earth existed.
+Hong's depiction of God and his intimate heavenly family is likely to have been based on his interpretation of how "Shangdi created humankind in his image".
+Hong also insisted that only God and Jesus could be described as sheng (holy), warning his followers not to use this term for himself; he also insisted that his own title had to be written in an inferior position to Jesus the Tàizǐ tiānxiōng ("Heavenly Prince-Brother", 太子天兄), which was in turn to be written beneath Tiān fù huáng shàngdì ("Heaven the Father-Emperor", 天父皇上帝).

 Formation

-Beginning with Robert Morrison in 1807, Protestant missionaries began working from Macao, Pazhou (known at the time as "Whampoa"), and Guangzhou ("Canton").
+Beginning with Robert Morrison in 1807, Protestant missionaries began working from Macao, Pazhou (known at the time as Whampoa), and Guangzhou (Canton).
 Their household staff and the printers they employed for Morrison's dictionary and translation of the Bible—men like Cai Gao, Liang Afa, and Qu Ya'ang—were their first converts and suffered greatly, being repeatedly arrested, fined, and driven into exile at Malacca.
 However, they corrected and adapted the missionaries' message to reach the Chinese, printing thousands of tracts of their own devising.
 Unlike the westerners, they were able to travel through the interior of the country and began to particularly frequent the prefectural and provincial examinations, where local scholars competed for the chance to rise to power in the imperial civil service.
 One of the native tracts, Liang's nine-part, 500-page tome, Good Words to Admonish the Age, found its way into the hands of Hong Xiuquan in the mid-1830s, although it remains a matter of debate during which exact examination this occurred.
 Hong initially leafed through it without interest.